-Labor Relations (LRD)
+Labor Relations Division (LRD)

-The role of the Labor Relations Division's (LRD) is to govern the principles behind the New Mexico Public Employees Bargaining Act (PEBA), which guarantees the rights of state employees' to organize and bargain collectively, or to refrain from such activity, and to uphold the State Personnel Board Rules (SPB Rules) that protect the rights of state employees.
-As the Governor's designee, LRD has the authority to negotiate and enforce a Collective Bargaining Agreement with the union and ensure its proper administration.
+The role of the LRD is to govern the principles behind the New Mexico Public Employees Bargaining Act (PEBA), which guarantees the rights of state employees' to organize and bargain collectively, or to refrain from such activity, and to uphold the SPB Rules that protect the rights of state employees.
+As the Governor's designee, the LRD has the authority to negotiate and enforce a Collective Bargaining Agreement (CBA) with the union and ensure its proper administration.

-LRD's main objective is to act as the labor contract administrator for the State of New Mexico, working actively with state agencies and signatory unions in administering the CBAs that benefit the State and its unionized workforce.
+LRD's main objective is to act as the labor contract administrator for the State of New Mexico, working actively with state agencies and signatory unions in administering the CBA's that benefit the State and its unionized workforce.
 In this capacity, works closely with state agencies and labor organizations, protecting the public interest by ensuring the orderly operation for statewide labor relations.
-LRD works directly with two (2) unions which currently represent 54.3% of classified service employees within the State; Communication Workers of America (CWA), and American Federation of State, County and Municipal Employees (AFSCME).
+LRD works directly with two (2) unions which currently represent 54.9% of classified service employees within the State, the Communication Workers of America (CWA), and the American Federation of State, County and Municipal Employees (AFSCME).

-During the fourth quarter of FY 2017, it was reported that eight (8) union grievances were filed.
-Of the eight (8) grievances filed, seven (7) grievances were filed by AFSCME, and one (1) was filed by CWA.
-Out of the seven (7) union grievances filed, one (1) was settled, one was withdrawn by the union and one (1) timed out (a.k.a.
-Dead on Time) and five (5) of the remaining grievances are pending.
-There were no grievance arbitrations invoked in the fourth quarter.
-There were three (3) Prohibited Practice Complaints filed for this quarter.
+During the 2nd Quarter of FY18, it was reported that 10 union grievances were filed.
+Of the 10 grievances filed, six (6) grievances were filed by AFSCME, and four (4) were filed by CWA.
+Out of the 10 union grievances filed, two (2) were settled, three (3) timed out (a.k.a.
+Dead on Time), zero (0) were withdrawn and five (5) of the remaining grievances are pending.
+There were zero (0) grievance arbitrations invoked for this quarter and one (1) Prohibited Practice Complaint filed for this quarter.